Robin-WZQ/AGFD-20K/README.md

     <img src=https://github.com/Robin-WZQ/AGFD-30/blob/main/logo.png width="700"/>
 </div>

+Can we use generated human face for training a model?
+If the generated faces is realistic enough, how can we use it to generate faces we want?
+What the reflections from prompt to vary human faces are?

-Many times, we may find that our trained model does not work well on some special samples.
-But collecting these data from search engines is laborious and requires a long time of cleaning (due to the low quality of the data, like: unrelated, low-resolution, unbalanced, etc.)
+Besides, many times we need to construct a good test dataset to test the robust capacity of the trained model.
+But selecting pictures 精挑细选的 from searching engines is laborious and also facing the problem of cleaning (due to the low quality of the data like: unrelated, low-resolution, unbalanced, etc.).
+How the diffusion model can help us solve this problem?

-Thanks to the **Diffusion Model,** we can generate the data we need from prompt.
-I have generated the following **face portraits** for someone in need.
-Although the amount of data is not large, it is enough for fine-tuning.
-(At least it can be used for **testing** the robust capacity of the model 🤣🤣🤣 )
+In the past 3 years, we have seen the 爆发 development of the **Diffusion Model**, it now can generate brilliant pictures according to user's prompt.
+In this program, I test the diffusion model in the capacity of generating realistic human faces.
+All in all, the propose of this program are the following two points:

+1. Construct a not bad faces dataset for testing;
+2. Use these data to do something interesting.
+I don't know if it is helpful for others, but it is useful for me 🤣🤣🤣

 The principles I followed in generated face are: